Topological Dynamics and Correspondences in Composite Exceptional Rings: Conclusion

-{\em Conclusion}.---We have explored an intriguing exceptional structure named as CER, consisting of a TER and a variable ensemble of WERs.
+We have explored an intriguing exceptional structure named as CER, consisting of a TER and a variable ensemble of WERs {based on recent research into exotic band degeneracy points associated with unconventional quasiparticle excitations}.
 By manipulating the interplay between STMC and quadratic SVMC, this CER exhibits a range of topological charges, characterized by Chern number.
 Importantly, we have established the clear link between these Chern numbers and the topological properties embed during the encirclement process.
 The emergence of the CER, driven by STMC and quadratic SVMC, enables intricate band braiding and state transitions that transcend conventional two-band systems.
-This relationship underscores the profound link between non-Hermitian topological invariants and dynamic quantum phenomena, enhancing our comprehension of topological physics in non-Hermitian systems.
-Furthermore, we have proposed achievable experimental setups utilizing cold atoms in optical lattices to realize the CER.
-The insights gained from our study may pave the way for further exploration of unique exceptional structures and hold promise for diverse applications in designing novel quantum devices based on non-Hermitian topologies.
+This relationship underscores the profound link between {conventional} topological invariants and dynamic quantum phenomena {unique to non-Hermitian systems}, enhancing our comprehension of topological physics in non-Hermitian systems. {Specifically, one can utilize the topological charge to analyze and even design the encirclement physics of other exceptional structures.
+Conversely, it is also possible to measure the topological charge through encirclement outcomes.
+The interplay between this dynamical correspondence and other characteristics of topological phases might give rise to more fascinating phenomena, which we will explore in the future.} Furthermore, we have proposed achievable experimental setups utilizing cold atoms in optical lattices to realize the CER.
+The insights gained from our study may pave the way for further exploration of unique exceptional structures and hold promise for diverse applications in designing quantum devices based on non-Hermitian topologies.